Matching Learned Causal Effects of Neural Networks with Domain Priors: Proposed Method: Identification Regularization of Causal Effect in NNs

 To summarize, the overall optimization problem with the proposed CREDO regularizer to train the NN is given by:

 where $\theta$ are parameters of the NN $f$, $ERM$ stands for traditional Empirical Risk Minimizer over the given dataset (based on loss functions such as cross-entropy loss).
-The regularizer $R(f,G,M)$ is defined differently for each desired causal effect, as described above, and is summarized in Algorithm \ref{algo:regularizer}.
+The regularizer $R(f,G,M)$ is defined differently for each desired causal effect and is summarized in Algorithm \ref{algo:regularizer}.

-\textbf{Availability of Causal Domain Priors.} Our work is based on priors for the causal effect of a feature provided by users as input.
-In Table~\ref{tab:domain_priors}, we briefly list where such domain priors could come from and what forms they could assume.
-We highlight the fact that validating the correctness of the prior is not in the scope of this work; we assume the user-provided prior to be correct (i.e., representing the true causal mechanisms connecting features to true $Y$).
-When only the general shape is available, we can choose the shape parameters for which we obtain best validation accuracy, and then apply our method.
-We provide a more detailed discussion of this hyperparameter search in the Appendix.
-Going forward, we believe that methods like ours will encourage users to arrange for causal priors in their respective domains.
+\textbf{Inferring domain prior function. } When a user provides the domain prior as a shape (not the exact function), we assume a parametric form (see Table~\ref{tab:domain_priors} for examples) for the prior function and select the parameters for which we obtain best validation accuracy.
+Typically, expert users may be able to specify the search space for a prior (e.g., linear, quadratic in a range); if not, we assume the simplest parametric form satisfying the prior shape.
+We provide a detailed discussion and present this hyperparameter search in Appendix~\ref{app:priorsearch}.
+We note that this work assumes that the prior comes from a domain expert and is hence correct -- validating the prior's correctness may be an independent future direction by itself.